 In the standard three-layer ski clothing system (shell, midlayer, and baselayer), the midlayer is the key insulator and traps warmth close to your body.
 Midlayers generally are worn even during high-exertion activities like skinning, so along with their insulating powers, it’s important that they are breathable and resist moisture.
 Synthetic jackets like the popular Patagonia Nano-Air and Arc'teryx Atom LT are two leading midlayer options for the backcountry, and we prefer this type of jacket over down for active use.

 14. Down Jacket

 During transitions or snack breaks, you should try your best to retain the heat you generated from skinning uphill or bombing down the slope.
 The best way is to add a lightweight and packable down jacket that will win out in warmth-to-weight over a synthetic.
-The Arc’teryx Cerium LT is our favorite down puffy and offers quite a bit of warmth at under 10 ounces, or you can go with a full-on parka like the Arc’teryx Firebee.
+The Arc’teryx Cerium LT is our favorite down puffy for skiing and offers quite a bit of warmth at under 10 ounces, or you can go with a full-on parka like the Arc’teryx Firebee.
 The decision comes down to the conditions and how much time you’ll be spending exposed.
 Day trippers may be fine with a lightweight down jacket, while overnight and multi-day excursions likely will require more warmth.

 15. Ski Socks

 Ski socks are great: they extend up the calf higher than hiking socks and are more comfortable for wearing under ski boots.
 Additionally, modern ski socks are relatively thin and lightweight (the boot liner is largely responsible for warmth) and have padding in areas prone to rubbing like the shin and toes.
 In terms of materials, we love merino wool for its luxuriously soft feel and odor-fighting ability, and highly recommend the comfortable and durable Darn Tough Over-the-Calf Padded Light.